 For encopresis without constipation, the child may need a psychiatric evaluation to find the cause.

 If not treated, the child may have low self-esteem and problems making and keeping friends.
 Other complications may include:

 When to Contact a Medical Professional

-Call for an appointment with your health care provider if this behavior is noted in a child over 4 years old.
+Call for an appointment with your provider if a child is over 4 years old and has encopresis.